 If you plan to use simple form using this gem simple_form_materialize to install a config file with all wrappers defined as used in this gem.

-rails generate devise_materialize:install Users --form-engine simple_form --view-engine haml
+> rails g devise_materialize:install Users --form-engine simple_form --view-engine haml

 This will generate the views in simple form usage and HAML syntax

 First and for most thank you for taking the time to look to contribute to Devise Materialize, any help is apprciated to make Devise Materialize better and stronger!

 This project and everyone participating in it is governed by the Simplecov Material Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to email@example.com.

 How can I Contribute

 This section guides you through submitting a bug report for Devise Materialize.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.